Intelligent-Silicon/AutoUnattend/auditSystem.md

 The auditSystem and auditUser configuration passes only run when you configure Windows Setup to boot into audit mode using the methods below.

+During the auditSystem configuration pass, if Mode is not specified, then Mode defaults to Audit.
+During the auditUser configuration pass, if Mode is not specified, then the computer shows the Sysprep tool's user interface (UI), prompting the user to select between Audit or OOBE mode.
+During the oobeSystem configuration pass, if Mode is not specified, then Mode defaults to OOBE.

 # auditMode methods